Prof. Dr. Melissa Lê-Hoa Võ

 Institutional Responsibilities:

-2014 – Organizer of Wertheimer Colloquium , Dept. of Psychology, GU Frankfurt
+2014–2017 Organizer of the Wertheimer Colloquium , Dept. of Psychology, GU Frankfurt

-Mentoring Activities: Member of SciMento (http://www.scimento.de/en; mentoring program for talented female PhD candidates and postdocs from 5 universities in Hesse); member of START (www.start-stiftung.de; part of the Hertie Institute) that supports the academic advancement of children who have recently migrated to Germany.
+• Member of SciMento (http://www.scimento.de/en; mentoring program for talented female PhD candidates and postdocs from 5 universities in Hesse);